dssoc/dssoc.github.io/schedule.md

 ## 7 - Getting a Job
 <b><i><font color="#E84E4E">February 28-March 6</font></i></b>

+Please attend your small group Zoom meeting from 12:30-1:30pm Tuesday.

 #### How to find a job (and Succeed Once you Get One)

 <iframe width="560" height="315"